technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 ##### Portalconfig.menu.searchBar.searchInterfaces.resultEvents
 Actions that are executed when an interaction, such as hover or click, is performed with a result list item.

+The following events exist.
+Which events can be configured can be found in the descriptions of the respective search interface:

+- activateLayerInTopicTree: Activates the found layer in the topic tree and map.
+- addLayerToTopicTree: Adds the found layer to the topic tree and map.
+- highligtFeature: Highlights the search result on the map.
+- openGetFeatureInfo: Opens the GetFeatureInfo for the search hit in the menu.
+- setMarker: Places a marker on the map.
+- zoomToResult: Zooms to the search hit.

 |Name|Verpflichtend|Typ|Default|Beschreibung|Expert|
 |----|-------------|---|-------|------------|------|